TomPace101/nanopore_diffusion/notes.md

 _TODO_ Why does the solver module need MeshParameters?
 Or does it really just need paramlocs instead?

+_TODO_ replace osp.isdir os.makedirs calls with a function in common.py
+(Python 3 had an argument to os.makedirs not supported in Python 2) I used to have such a function, called 'assure_dir' or something like that.
+If you can find a commit that still had it you could copy it.
+Maybe even the last branch prior to doit refactoring.

 # homogenization (exotic-earth)

 _TODO_ do data extraction so we can actually use the results